Students in your community

 - Students from CCI regularly exhibit their work and take part in projects at Portsmouth's Aspex Gallery.

-- Our BSc (Hons) Music and Sound Technology students play in bands in city and regional venues.
+- Our BSc (Hons) Music Technology students play in bands in city and regional venues.
 And some perform as DJs and rappers.

 - Students take part in public performances with our Big Band, Gospel Choir, Show Choir.
 Concert Band, Dramatic and Musical Society, Orchestra, Cheerleading Club and Reenactment Society.